Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

 \subsubsection{Faithfulness-based metrics}

-Faithfulness-based metrics assess the causal effect that highlighted features in an explanation have on the model's output as $h(E, f, I)$.
-In other words, they test whether manipulating the parts of the input deemed important by the explanation actually changes the model's prediction in a predicted manner.
-These faithfulness-based metrics, including the Average Drop \% score, Deletion, Insertion, and Adversarial perturbation, provide a robust framework for evaluating the extent to which a model's explanations reflect actual causal relationships rather than mere correlations in the model's reasoning process.
+Faithfulness-based metrics evaluate the causal influence of highlighted features of the visual explanation on the model's output.
+These metrics test whether manipulating the input regions identified as important by the explanation leads to predictable changes in the model's predictions.
+The objective is to determine whether the highlighted features are causally linked to the model's output.
+In this paper, we implement the iAUC metric to assess faithfulness.

-{\bfseries The Average Drop \% score}: The Average Drop \% score assesses the significance of regions highlighted by visual explanation methods.
-It quantifies the decrease in a model's performance when the identified regions are masked.
-A significant drop indicates that the highlighted regions of the image are vital for the model's decisions.
-This metric helps validate the effectiveness of visual explanations, ensuring that the pinpointed areas in images genuinely influence the model's predictions~\cite{chattopadhay2018grad}.

-{\bfseries Deletion}: Deletion is a way of testing how much the prediction score changes when you remove the most important features, as identified by the explanation.
-In the context of image classification, for example, you'd remove (or occlude) the most important parts of the image and see how much the model's confidence in its prediction decreases.
-Formally, the Deletion metric $D$ can be calculated as $D= \int_{0}^{1} P(y | I_{\text{remove}}(r)) dr$, where \( P(y | I_{\text{remove}}(r)) \) is the probability of the predicted class \( y \) given the input image \( I \) with a fraction \( r \) of the most important pixels removed.

-{\bfseries Insertion}: Insertion tests how much the prediction score changes when you add the most important features, starting from a blank image.
-You gradually insert the most important parts of the image, as identified by the explanation, and see how much the model's confidence in its prediction increases.
-If the explanation is good, then inserting the parts of the image it highlights should increase the prediction confidence significantly.
-Formally, The Insertion metric $I$ can be calculated as $I=\int_{0}^{1} P(y | I_{\text{insert}}(r)) dr$, where \( P(y | I_{\text{insert}}(r)) \) is the probability of the predicted class \( y \) given the input image \( I \) with a fraction \( r \) of the most important pixels kept.
+{\bfseries Insertion (iAUC)}: The Insertion metric~\cite{petsiuk2018rise} evaluates how much the model's prediction confidence increases as the most important features, as identified by the explanation, are progressively inserted into a blank image.
+Starting with an image that contains no features, the most important parts of the image are gradually added.
+If the explanation is accurate, inserting the highlighted features should significantly boost the model's prediction confidence.
+Formally, the iAUC is calculated as: